nalbarr/portfolio/docs/areas.md

 Areas I am most passionate about ...

 ## Digital Health
-I am have been writing about Digital Health and Digital Health Platforms (DHPs) trends for years now.
+I have been writing about Digital Health and Digital Health Platforms (DHPs) trends for years now.
 At first as Healthcare IT strategist and practitioner, but later as a remote caregiver.
 The latter has driven much what I am passionate about trying to fix in U.S. Healthcare.

 ## Connected and Informed Consumers, Graphs, Knowledge Graphs
-Experiencing the complexity of the U.S. Healthcare system in humbling.
+Experiencing the complexity of the U.S. Healthcare system is humbling.
 Often times both the consumer and care teams do not have all the pieces of the puzzle to power experiences that matter.

-They need information to be accessible, available and connected to make decisions.
+They need information to be accessible, available, and connected to make decisions.
 I believe modern graph platforms and knowledge graphs can empower better experiences.

-I have had the opportunity to have worked with SNOMED CT product and implementation leaders and experts where much of my current AI, graph thinking, knowledge graph are founded upon.
+I have had the opportunity to have worked with SNOMED CT product and implementation leaders and experts where much of my current applied AI, graph thinking, and knowledge graph perspectives are grounded.

 ## Building Bridges, Mentoring, Connecting The Dots
 I *love* interdisciplinary teams.
 For me, this where all the great ideas and innovation magic happen.
 Once you have been part of a team like that - you never want to let the feeling go and always are looking to make it happen again.
 This involve a lot of *bridge building* to connect customer, problems worth solving, specific needs and solutions that can sustain.